lorissantamaria/puppet-bind/README.md

 [![Build Status](https://secure.travis-ci.org/inkblot/puppet-bind.png)](http://travis-ci.org/inkblot/puppet-bind)

+**Fork Notice:** This is just a small fork on inkblot's puppet-bind module.
+In this fork I've added some stuff like create_resources to better integrate this class in Foreman and some additional bind parameters I need in my day to day work

 **IMPORTANT UPGRADE INFORMATION:** In version 6.0.0 of this module there are significant changes to the handling of default zones that may require preparations prior to upgrading.
 See [DEFAULT_ZONES.md](DEFAULT_ZONES.md) for